 Traders use a short position when they predict that the market is going to move down.
 Basically, they are betting against an asset instead of for it.

 A short position often turns a temporary decrease to the trader’s advantage and can be used with or without leverage.
-For example, a trader believes the crypto market is heading downwards.
-S/he predicts that the price of bitcoin will experience a major decline.
-So, the trader decides to short it by using leverage.
+For example, a trader believes the crypto market is heading downward.
+They predict that the price of Bitcoin will experience a major decline.
+So, the trader decides to shorten it by using leverage.
 Therefore, s/he borrows funds to amplify the trade and sells BTC.
 In case the predictions were correct, the market begins to decline, i.e., the price of bitcoin drops.

 The trader can now use the profit s/he made from the trade to pay back the leverage and the fees and buy back more bitcoin.

 On the other hand, traders use a long position when they believe that the market is heading toward an increase.
 They either bet that the price of a certain asset or the entire market will continue climbing.
 Consequently, the profits are made from the price appreciation and selling at a later date.